Kay Denman: Senate

 Denman was appointed to the Senate in August 1993 to fill a casual vacancy caused by the resignation of Senator Michael Tate.
 She was Deputy Government Whip in the Senate from 1995 to 1996 and Deputy Opposition Whip in the Senate from 1997 to 2001.
 Denman was a long-running chair of the Senate Standing Committee on Senators' Interests between 1996 and 2005.
 She was re-elected in her own right at the 1998 election and retired at the 2004 election.
 Her term expired on 30 June 2005.
 She had a strong interest in health, education and access issues during her time in parliament, and was an advocate for people with disabilities, asbestos-related issues (her hometown of Railton had a major asbestos factory) and gay and lesbian rights.

 Later career

 After retiring from politics, Denman was a board member of disability organisation Devonfield Enterprises, a member of the Tasmanian Community Advisory Group Mental Health Advisory Committee and the North-West Area Health Services Network Advisory Group, and was made a life member of the Tasmanian Council for AIDS and Related Diseases (TasCARD).
 She also continued her asbestos advocacy, stating that her only regret on retiring from the Senate was that she would not be there to further the cause of those with asbestos-related diseases.
 She was inducted to the Tasmanian Honour Roll of Women in 2011.

+Death

+Denman's death was announced in an official statement issued by Senator Penny Wong, on 21 April 2026.
+She was 88.